 \begin{remark} The definition of excitations and their properties do not rely on the explicit grid graph structure.
-Whenever one can divide the graph with boundary nodes into two connected parts, one can always define such localized space, and the respective properties remain valid. \end{remark}
+Whenever one can divide the graph with the boundary nodes into two connected parts, one can define such localized spaces, and the respective properties remain valid. \end{remark}